siderolabs/talos/website/content/v1.7/talos-guides/install/bare-metal-platforms/equinix-metal.md

 ## Provision the machines in Equinix Metal

+Talos Linux can be PXE-booted on Equinix Metal using [Image Factory]({{< relref "../../../learn-more/image-factory" >}}), using the `equinixMetal` platform: e.g.
+`https://pxe.factory.talos.dev/pxe/376567988ad370138ad8b2698212367b8edcb69b5fd68c80be1f2ec7d603b4ba/{{< release >}}/equinixMetal-amd64` (this URL references the default schematic and `amd64` architecture).

+Follow the Image Factory guide to create a custom schematic, e.g. with CPU microcode updates.
+The PXE boot URL can be used as the iPXE script URL.

 ### Using the Equinix Metal UI

 Simply select the location and type of machines in the Equinix Metal web interface.
-Select Talos as the Operating System, then select the number of servers to create, and name them (in lowercase only.)
+Select 'Custom iPXE' as the Operating System and enter the Image Factory PXE URL as the iPXE script URL, then select the number of servers to create, and name them (in lowercase only.)
 Under *optional settings*, you can optionally paste in the contents of `controlplane.yaml` that was generated, above (ensuring you add a first line of `#!talos`).

 You can repeat this process to create machines of different types for control plane and worker nodes (although you would pass in `worker.yaml` for the worker nodes, as user data).